 Courses

-HSEM 5510 Critical Issues and Systems Thinking in Homeland Security and Emergency Management: 3 semester hours.
+HSEM 5501 Homeland Security and Emergency Management Overview: 3 semester hours.

-When threats around us evolve, so should our thinking.
-This course introduces students to systems thinking principles and applies critical thinking, sensemaking, and mental models to examine complex systems surrounding traditional and emerging issues unique to the homeland security enterprise.
-Concentration topics include examining complex adaptive systems and sensemaking, grand challenges, systems mapping, and the nonlinear, interconnected subsystems involving threats, and the country?s capabilities to prepare for and respond with agility through emergent practice.
-Among the concepts examined will be critical issues, the interconnectedness of government and civic organizations, leverage points for
+Students use systems thinking, sensemaking, and mental models to examine grand challenges and complex systems unique to the homeland security enterprise.
+Students apply systems mapping of the nonlinear, interconnected subsystems involving threats, and the country?s readiness to prepare for and respond with agility through emergent practice.

 HSEM 5530 Analyzing Risk and Protecting Critical Systems: 3 semester hours.